MadHarlekin/X96-Mini-Armbian/README.md

 ![CPU](https://github.com/MadHarlekin/X96-Mini-Armbian/blob/main/SOC.png)

-The provided dtb-files will not work e.g. S905X-p212.dtb (which is usually good guess) or S905W-p281.dtb as this is not a S905W but a 905L3 (the edging on the left side, spoiler it isn't that either kind of) which can use the S905L-p271.dtb.
+The provided dtb-files will not work e.g. S905X-p212.dtb (which is usually good guess) or S905W-p281.dtb as this is not a S905W but a 905L3 (the edging on the left side, spoiler it isn't what it seems to be at first) which can use the S905L-p271.dtb.
 From what i gathered, the supplier edged a wrong name on the chip on purpose to save money, as the L-Variant has  less capabilities than the S905W.
 (Less GPU-Cores and no VP9-Decode)

 ![MB](https://github.com/MadHarlekin/X96-Mini-Armbian/blob/main/X96-Board.png)